 Today is Malbec World Day in case you needed an excuse to raise a glass of the grape that is now synonymous with Argentina.
 The holiday “celebrates our essence, what our people do best and what best represents our growth and expansion as a country,” according to Wines of Argentina (WoA).

 Malbec—originally a French variety—has become the iconic Argentine grape and enabled the country to become the world’s fifth largest producer of wine.
 It is planted up and down a 1,500 mile stretch from Jujuy in the north to Patagonia in the south.
-Malbec accounts for 35 percent of the 224,707 hectares (555,263 acres) planted with vines, WoA says.
+Malbec accounts for 38.6% of the 224,707 hectares (555,263 acres) planted with vines, WoA says.

 For producer Achaval Ferrer, which makes wine in Argentina’s Mendoza region, Malbec represents 72 percent of its production, but 83 percent of its total 2016 sales, according to Julio Lasmartres, the winery’s sales and marketing director.
 The largest market for Achaval Ferrer’s Malbec is “by far, the United States.”